steverusso/goclap/README.md

 }
 ```

-By running `go generate` (assuming `goclap` is installed), the `mycli` struct,
+By running `go generate` (assuming `goclap` is installed), the `mycli` struct, its fields,
-its fields, and their comments will be used to generate code for parsing
+and their comments will be used to generate code for parsing command line arguments into a
-command line arguments into a `mycli`.
-That code will be placed in a file named
+`mycli`.
+That code will be placed in a file named `clap.gen.go` (see [the `simple`
-`clap.go` (see [the `simple` example's one](./examples/simple/clap.go)).
-The
+example's one](./examples/simple/clap.gen.go)).
+The program can then be built with `go
-program can then be built with `go build`.
+build`.

-Running `./simple -u hello` will output "HELLO", and running `./simple -h` will
+Running `./simple -u hello` will output "HELLO", and running `./simple -h` will output the
-output the following help message:
+following help message:

 ```
 ./simple - print a string with the option to make it uppercase